Olympus E-P3 vs E-M10 II

 |Olympus E-PL2« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-PL2|

 |Olympus E-P2« »||Y||stereo||-||-||-||mini||2.0||-||-||-||Olympus E-P2|

 It is notable that the E-M10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-P3 does not offer wifi capability.

 Both the E-P3 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
 The E-P3 was replaced by the Olympus E-P5, while the E-M10 II was followed by the Olympus E-M10 III.

-So how do things add up?
-Which of the two cameras – the Olympus E-P3 or the Olympus E-M10 II – has the upper hand?
+So what is the bottom line?
+Is there a clear favorite between the Olympus E-P3 and the Olympus E-M10 II?
 A synthesis of the relative strong points of each of the models is listed below.